Netanyahu's shock re-election leaves Israel's pollsters red-faced

-Netanyahu’s Likud won 30 of parliament’s 120 seats in Tuesday’s ballot, against 24 for the center-left Zionist Union - upsetting opinion surveys that as recently as Friday gave the challenger a four-seat lead.
+Netanyahu’s Likud won 30 of parliament’s 120 seats in Tuesday’s ballot, against 24 for the centre-left Zionist Union - upsetting opinion surveys that as recently as Friday gave the challenger a four-seat lead.

 Exit polls also proved unreliable.
 Israel’s top three television stations, airing first returns as voting booths closed, found the parties close or tied.
 Had that been borne out, either could have potentially headed the next government.